 of this family name include: Pollexfen, Pollfexen, Polfaxen, Pollfaxen and many more.

 Early Notables of the Pollexfen family (pre 1700)

 Notable amongst the family at this time was Sir Henry Pollexfen (1632-1691), a British judge and politician, Attorney General for England

-and Chief Justice of the Common Pleas in...
-Another 30 words (2 lines of text) are included under the topic Early Pollexfen Notables in all our PDF Extended History products and printed products wherever possible.
+and Chief Justice of the Common Pleas in 1689; as well as his brother John Pollexfen (1636-1715), British merchant and political economist...
+Another 45 words (3 lines of text) are included under the topic Early Pollexfen Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Pollexfen family to Ireland

 Some of the Pollexfen family moved to Ireland